 As you can imagine, this is one seriously loaded soup!
 It will feel like there’s a party in your stomach because there is just so much richness in this appetizing dish.

 How to cook ogbono soup

 There is some preparation to be done depending on what type of meat you want to include.
 Ogbono soup is made with a variety of meats.
 However, you can pick and choose what you want to use.

-For instance, if you’re going to include cow skin, then you have to clean and boil it ahead as it can take up to 2 hours just to soften up.
+For instance, if you’re going to include cow skin, then you have to clean and boil it ahead of time as it can take up to 2 hours just to soften up.

 For this recipe, I used beef, shaki (tripe), and cow feet.
 The shaki was already cleaned, so that saved me some work.